hackclub/hackclub/workshops/memory_game/README.md

 <p>Score:<span id="score"></span></p>
 ```

-Create a `div` element with class of `board`.
+Create a `div` element with a class of `board`.
 We will create the game board using JavaScript inside this `div`.

 ```html
 <div class="board"></div>